Big Brother 10 (American season): Format

 The format remained largely unchanged from previous seasons.
-HouseGuests were incarcerated in the Big Brother House with no contact to and from the outside world.
+HouseGuests were sequestered in the Big Brother House with no contact to and from the outside world.
 Each week, the HouseGuests took part in several compulsory challenges that determined who would win food, luxuries and power in the House.
 The winner of the Head of Household competition was immune from nominations and was instructed to nominate two fellow HouseGuests for eviction.
-After a HouseGuest became Head of Household he or she was ineligible to take part in the next Head of Household competition.
+After a HouseGuest became Head of Household they were ineligible to take part in the next Head of Household competition.

 The winner of the Power of Veto competition won the right to save one of the nominated HouseGuests from eviction.
 If the Veto winner exercised the power, the Head of Household then had to nominate another HouseGuest for eviction.

 On eviction night all HouseGuests except for the Head of Household and the two nominees voted to evict one of the two nominees.
 Before the voting began the nominees had the chance to say a final message to their fellow HouseGuests.
 This compulsory vote was conducted in the privacy of the Diary Room by the host Julie Chen.
 In the event of a tie, the Head of Household would break the tie and reveal their vote in front of the other HouseGuests.
 Unlike other versions of Big Brother, the HouseGuests could discuss the nomination and eviction process open and freely.
 The nominee with the most votes from the other HouseGuests was evicted from the House on Thursday and interviewed by Julie Chen.
 HouseGuests could voluntarily leave the House at any time and those who broke the rules were expelled by Big Brother.
 The last seven evictees of the season form the Jury that voted for the winner on the season finale, they were known as the jury members.
 The jury members were sequestered in a separate house and was not allowed to watch the show except for segments that included all of the HouseGuests.
 The jury members were not shown any Diary Room interviews or any footage that included strategy or details regarding nominations.

 HouseGuests

 Future appearances

 Jessie Godderz returned to compete on Big Brother 11 the following year, then made appearances in the twelfth, thirteenth, fourteenth, seventeenth, eighteenth, nineteenth, and twentieth seasons as a guest, as well as on Celebrity Big Brother.
 Brian Hart was also a candidate to return for Big Brother 11, though he ultimately did not enter the game.
 Dan Gheesling also returned to Big Brother 11 to host a luxury competition, then later returned to Big Brother 14 in 2012 as a coach to the new HouseGuests.
-In 2020, Memphis and Keesha returned to compete again on Big Brother: All-Stars.
+In 2020, Memphis and Keesha returned to compete again on Big Brother 22.

+In 2024, Dan Gheesling competed on the second season of the Peacock reality TV competition series The Traitors.
+Later that year, Jessie Godderz competed on E!
+Network reality TV competition series House of Villains.